nxadm/check-netscaler-activeservices/README.md

 # check-netscaler-activeservices

-A Nagios plugin to check the number of active instances of a service.
+A Nagios plugin to check the number of active backend services of a netscaler frontend instance.

 This program makes use of the Nitro API for Citrix Netscaler (tested with v1).
-The URLs supplied to -u are the specific for you configuration.
+The URLs supplied to -u are the specific for your configuration.

 ## Usage